sudwebd/ClassroomFriends/README.md

 This is an example of RESTful CRUD in Node.js n mySQL.

 ## Installation
-*for newbies : Clone or download zip to your machine then hit this :
+*Clone or download zip to your machine then hit this :

-    cd rest-crud
+    cd classroomshoppers

 then